JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 - "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
 - "Chat model": choose the model you like (for OpenAI we recommend `gpt-4o-mini`, as to date, it is the cheapest and fastest, although we also recommend to look up the prices from time to time, as they are subject to change)
 - "API token": here you write your API token
-- "Expert settings": here you can change the parameters that affect how AI will generate your answers.
-If you don't understand the meaning of those settings, don't worry!
-We have experimented a lot and found the best parameters for you!
-But if you are curious, then you can refer to [user documentation]()
+- "Expert settings": the defaults provide good results.
+In case you would like to modify them, our [user documentation](https://docs.jabref.org/ai) provides an explanation of it

 ## BONUS

-Have you ever wanted to try running a local LLM model on your computer with 100% privacy saved?
-We got you.
+Have you ever considered running a local LLM on your computer while ensuring complete privacy?

 We wrote a tutorial of how to install and use `ollama` and integrate it in JabRef.